whetstoneresearch/doppler-indexer-rs/docs/FACTORY_COLLECTION.md

 - ABI decoding for data extraction adds overhead
 - Large numbers of factory contracts increase eth_call RPC costs
 - Consider using `parquet_block_range` to balance file count vs. size
+- When no factory matchers are configured, the collector simply forwards empty `FactoryAddressData` to downstream collectors without writing any files

 ## Resumability